MechanicalPython/adafruit_gps/README.md

 This module has only been tested using an Adafruit Mini GPS PA1010D on a raspberry pi zero.

+## Note
+3.0 update introduced breaking changes to Gps struct and open port in an attempt to increase gps Hz.

 # Dependencies
 Serialport: https://docs.rs/serialport/3.2.0/serialport/.
 Serialport is used for reading the byte information provided by the GPS as well as sending it commands.